ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/switch_class/readme.md

 1. Allows you to assign breaks to conditions, otherwise will fall through to the end of the switch, evaluating every clause.
 2. Looks prettier than a bunch of elifs.

-Of course, I think Pollock's abstraction is pretty:
+*And I think Pollock's abstraction is pretty*:

 ![Convergence](https://github.com/ErikPohl-Lot49-Projects/Erik-Pohl-Repo/blob/master/media/convergence_u-l-ehp4w0.jpg "Eye of the beholder")